Pisistratus: Early life and rise to power

 His role in the Megarian conflict gained Pisistratus popularity in Athens, but he did not have the political clout to seize power.
-Around the year 561 BC, Herodotus writes how Pisistratus intentionally wounded himself and his mules, asking the Athenian people to provide bodyguards for protection and reminding them of his prior accomplishments, including the port capture of Nisiai.
+Around the year 561 BC, Herodotus writes how Pisistratus intentionally wounded himself and his mules, asking the Athenian people to provide bodyguards for protection and reminding them of his prior accomplishments, including the port capture of Nisaea.
 Pisistratus had driven his chariot into the agora or marketplace of Athens, claiming he had been wounded by his enemies outside of town, and thus, the people of Athens selected some of their men to function as a bodyguard, armed with clubs rather than spears, for him.
 Previously, he had assumed control of the Hyperakrioi, which was not an aristocratic group like the other two Athens factions, by promoting his democratic program and securing a mutual agreement with the members or demos of the faction.
 By obtaining support from this vast number of the poorer population and receiving the protection of bodyguards, he was able to overrun and seize the Acropolis as well as grasp the reins of the government.
-The Athenians were open to a tyranny similar to that under Solon, who previously had been offered the tyranny of Athens but declined, and in the early part of the Archaic Age, the rivalries among the aristocratic clans was fierce, making a single-ruler tyranny an attractive option, with the promise of possible stability and internal peace, and Pisistratus' ruse won him further prominence.
+The Athenians were open to a tyranny similar to that under Solon, who previously had been offered the tyranny of Athens but declined, and in the early part of the Archaic Age, the rivalries among the aristocratic clans was fierce, making a single-ruler tyranny an attractive option, with the promise of possible stability and internal peace, and Pisistratus's ruse won him further prominence.
 With the Acropolis in his possession and with the support of his bodyguard, he declared himself tyrant.

 Periods of power/three attempts at tyranny

 First period of power

 Pisistratus assumed and held power for three different periods of time, ousted from political office and exiled twice during his reign, before taking command of Athens for the third, final, and longest period of time from 546–528 BC.

 His first foray into power started in the year 561 and lasted about five years.
 His first ouster from office was circa 556/555 BC after the other two factions, the Plains people led by Lycurgus and the Coastal people led by Megacles, normally at odds with each other, joined forces and removed him from power.
-Different sources provide conflicting or unspecified time intervals for the periods of Pisistratus' reign.
-For example, Herodotus writes that Megacles' and Lycurgus' followers combined after a short time to expel Pisistratus from power.
+Different sources provide conflicting or unspecified time intervals for the periods of Pisistratus's reign.
+For example, Herodotus writes that Megacles's and Lycurgus's followers combined after a short time to expel Pisistratus from power.
 Aristotle comments that Pisistratus was forced out during the year of the archonship of Hegesias, five years after he originally assumed his first tyranny in Athens.

+In this period (557–556 BC), one of the Athenian polemarchs was Charmus of Kolyttus, who had been eromenos of Pisistratus.
+Charmus was the first Athenian to dedicate an altar to Eros, god of love.